mozdevs/html5-games-workshop/src/content/platformer/step16_en.md

     this.body.enable = false;
     ```

-- [Phaser.Camera](http://phaser.io/docs/2.6.2/Phaser.Camera.html) has methods for fadign in and out.
+- [`Phaser.Camera`](http://phaser.io/docs/2.6.2/Phaser.Camera.html) has methods for fadign in and out.

 - You can subscribe to an `onComplete` event of an animation or tween to do something once the animation or tween has finished.

+- Songs are handled with the same class than sound effects, `Phaser.Sound`.

 ## Game development resources